In this post, I will show you how to create a two-column list in HTML and CSS. This list could be ordered or unordered.

 Make your hands dirty

-To create the layout, I used CSS Grid.
-But everything can be also done by Flexbox.
-If you want to learn about Flexbox in detail & make your hands dirty, see this post.
+To create the layout, I used CSS Grid, but everything can be done by Flexbox.
+If you want to learn about Flexbox in detail and get your hands dirty, see this post.